 Check Automatic Root Certificates Update

 By default, your system will automatically update root certificates when it encounters an untrusted source or during a system update.
 However, you may have unknowingly disabled such a setting.
-You can fix this issue by following the instructions below:
+To check and enable this setting,

 - Open the Local Group Policy Editor.